 Normal Vesicular Murmur.-The respiratory sound obtained by auscultation in health.
 The murmur produced by the act of inspiration is more or less intense, low in pitch, and has a peculiar quality distinguished as vesicular.
-The murmur with expiration is not always present;

-when present it is much shorter than the inspiratory murmur, less intense, still lower in pitch, and it has a simple blowing quality.
+The murmur with expiration is not always present; when present it is much shorter than the inspiratory murmur, less intense, still lower in pitch, and it has a simple blowing quality.
 These characters vary considerably, within the limits of health, in different persons.
 The murmur with inspiration is more intense, more vesicular, and lower in pitch at the left than at the right summit of the chest in front.
 The expiratory sound is not infrequently prolonged at the right summit, especially in females, and it may be more or less high in pitch.
+(Normal broncho-vesicular respiration.)

-ABNORMAL MODIFICATIONS OF THE NORMAL VESICULAR MURMUR.
+ABNORMAL MODIFICATIONS OF THE NORMAL VESIC-ULAR MURMUR.

-Exaggerated Vesicular Murmur.-Increased intensity of the murmur on the healthy side when the respiratory function on the opposite side is compromised by disease, as in cases of pleurisy with large effusion, pneumonia, etc. The characters of the murmur, irrespective of intensity, not essentially changed; called, also, supplementary and puerile respiration.
+Increased Vesicular Murmur.-Increased intensity of the murmur on the healthy side when the respiratory function on the opposite side is compromised by disease, as in cases of pleurisy with large effusion, pneumonia, etc. The characters of the murmur, irrespective of intensity, not essentially changed; called, also, supplementary and puerile respiration.

-Diminished Vesicular Murmur.-The mur

-mur weakened, but its distinctive characters otherwise not materially affected.
-Incident to dilatation of the air-cells or emphysema, and to cases of bronchitis.
+Diminished Vesicular Murmur.-The murmur more or less weakened, but its distinctive characters otherwise not materially affected.
+Incident to dilatation of the air-cells or emphysema, to cases of bronchitis, to diminished expansion, from any cause, of either the whole or a part of the lungs, and to obstruction of larynx, trachea, or bronchi.

-Suppressed Respiratory Murmur.- Absence of any sound with the respiratory acts.
-Incident to large pleuritic effusion, to some cases of solidification of lung, and to tumor within the chest.
+Suppressed Respiratory Murmur.-Absence of any sound with the respiratory acts.
+Incident to large pleuritic effusion, to some cases of solidification of lung, to tumor within the chest, to obstruction of larynx, trachea, or bronchi, and sometimes to dilatation of the air-cells or emphysema.

-Bronchial or Tubular Respiration-An inspiratory sound devoid of the vesicular quality, and, in place thereof, a quality distinguished as tubular, the pitch higher than the inspiratory sound in the normal vesicular murmur, and the intensity variable; an expiratory sound as long as, or longer than, the sound of inspiration, the pitch higher than that of the inspiratory sound, the intensity usually greater, and the quality, like that of the inspiratory sound, tubular.
+Bronchial or Tubular Respiration.-An inspiratory sound wholly devoid of the vesicular quality, and, in place thereof, a quality distinguished as tubular, the pitch higher than the inspiratory sound in the normal vesicular murmur, and the intensity variable; an expiratory sound as long as, or longer than, the sound of inspiration, the pitch higher than that of the inspiratory sound, the intensity usually greater, and the quality, like that of the inspiratory sound, tubular.
 These characters of the bronchial, as compared with the normal vesicular respiration, are identical with the characters of the normal laryngeal and tracheal respiration.
-The bronchial respiration denotes complete or considerable solidification of lung, from morbid deposit, as in pneumonia, tuberculosis, etc., or from condensation, as when compressed by liquid effusion, and in cases of collapse.
+The bronchial respiration denotes complete or considerable solidification of lung, either from morbid exudation, as in pneumonia, tuberculosis, etc., or from condensation, as when compressed by liquid effusion, and in cases of collapse.
+A bronchial respiration may consist of an inspiratory, without an expiratory, sound, and vice versâ-the latter occurring oftener than the former.